What Do the Numbers Mean?

 Sudoku is a game about staring at boxes of numbers.
 I suppose the game could have used a more flashy theme or style, but I like the simplistic look the game has.
 It lets me focus on solving the puzzles.

 I like the dark theme as well, and I try to have as many apps as possible with dark themes.

 The game does not have any sounds other than tapping.
 I am not annoyed at this, though, as Sudoku doesn’t need noises.

 Other Review Information

 There is nothing to buy in this game, and there are also no annoyances.
-This game is fair if you don’t spend money then obviously as you can’t buy anything.

 Overall Thoughts on Open Sudoku